West of Loathing: Story

 What happens in the game is generally decided by the player, such as the class and dialogue choices, but the story remains generally the same.
-First, the players leaves their family farm and makes their way to a town known as Boring Springs.
+First, the player leaves their family farm and makes their way to a town known as Boring Springs.
 After obtaining a horse, they then head to a town called Dirtwater, solving problems for the Manifest Destiny Railroad Company to eventually get to the city of Frisco, where they speak to a man named Emperor Norton.
 If they give him a crown he lets them build the railroad into Frisco, but if they don't, Norton gives the player an "Ant-Eye" virus (a reference to the Norton AntiVirus) and steals the train, forcing the player to fight him.
 After this, the player settles down in a very narrow house.

-In the DLC, Reckonin' at Gun Manor, the player heads to Gun Manor, a house owned by Terri Gun (the supposed creator of the gun).
+In the Reckonin' at Gun Manor DLC, the player heads to Gun Manor, a house owned by Terri Gun (the in-universe creator of the gun).
 The player then teams up with Flo, a ghost exterminator, to destroy the ghosts in the house.
 The player can either kill the ghosts or solve their problems peacefully, both paths revealing that Terri is a ghost herself.

 Development and release

 West of Loathing was developed by Asymmetric Publications.
 The game was announced in May 2016 as a follow-up to the browser-based multiplayer online role-playing game Kingdom of Loathing (2003).
 West of Loathing was submitted to the Greenlight community voting system on digital distribution service Steam.

 West of Loathing was released for Linux, macOS, and Windows on August 10, 2017.
 An iOS version was once scheduled for a 2017 release.
 A Nintendo Switch version was released for download on May 31, 2018.
 It was released for Stadia on July 1, 2020.

-The DLC expansion pack, Reckonin' at Gun Manor was released on February 8, 2019, for the PC version of the game.
+The DLC expansion pack Reckonin' at Gun Manor was released on February 8, 2019, for the PC version of the game.
 It was released on the Nintendo Switch on January 21, 2020.